 If you are Muslim, you may wish to visit the Songkhla Province Central Mosque, which is located on the new road between Hat Yai and Songkhla.
 It is a large edifice and can be seen easily from any high vantage point in central Hat Yai.

 If you are in town between Thursday and Sunday, you could consider going to Klong Hai Floating Market.
 Yes, it is a tourist trap, and yes, it's a lot smaller than the floating markets near Bangkok but for first time visitors it is quite a good experience.
 I became quite cynical after several visits, but when I took my parents they quite enjoyed it.

-Another alternative is Baan Pru floating market, which is only open on Saturday evenings.
+Another alternative is Baan Pru floating market.
 It's quite different to Klong Hair and if you have children there are a lot more activities for kids.

 If you want some peace, quiet and fresh air, the Municipal Park is very pleasant and there are some attractive temples on the hill behind the park.
 If you visit while the lantern festival is taking place, this makes evening visits to the park very enjoyable.

 With another day available to you, you can choose to look around Hat Yai some more.
 There is plenty to do in a weekend, especially if you enjoy shopping.
 Alternatively, you could go somewhere else outside of Hat Yai.